TeamOutliers6/TeamOutliers/README.md

 ## Data-Preprocessing
 The 30 raw input dataset images were pre-processed by removing the region of interest, thresholding and adjusting the brightness and contrast to make it more clear before using it for the segmentation.
 The breakdown of the files are as follows:
-- **Extracting ROI.ipynb**
+- **L3_datapreprocessing**
   The central region of the raw images is the region of interest that contains the fat, bone and muscles.
-This code is used to extarct just the central region of interest (ROI).
+This code is used to extract the central region of interest (ROI) first and then the central region extracted from the raw input images is further cleaned by removing the blurrness to make the image more clear and understandable for segmentation.
 In order to run this code the file **_contour_lib.py_** is required to be imported.

-- **L3_deblur&threshold.ipynb**
-  The central region extracted from the raw input images is further cleaned by applying thresholding technique and removing the blurrness to make the image more clear and        understandable for segmentation.

   The complete images pre-processing workflow is as below :
   ![image](https://user-images.githubusercontent.com/79048779/116161387-a9a51780-a6c1-11eb-8d8d-d527872f7e34.png)